cpetz16/PACApp/README.md

 Within the app, a user can create an account, take timed multiple choice tests, and review their past tests and scores.
 The data is saved locally, allowing them to login later and still have access to all of their past attempts.

+This project was originally worked on through GitLab, however due to myself switching over to using GitHub I re-uploaded it here.